yupgup/jonitrythall.com/_posts/2024-09-23-dcus-design-reflection.markdown

 We also do this work in the open, which I value.
 Outside of video calls, we discuss the project in an open Slack channel that is run by DCUS which can be a helpful space for gathering additional feedback.
 The team is also quick to share their news and journey through blog posts.
 Here’s [this year’s post](https://2024.djangocon.us/news/our-new-djangocon-website/) about our work together.

 Getting to know this community has been both a privilege and essential for being able to best capture its spirit and intentions through the theme design.
-It’s a welcoming, caring group that gravitates towards cute mascots, inclusive language and imagery, and meaningful, direct graphics over anything abstract or convoluted.
+It’s a welcoming, genuine, caring group that gravitates towards cute mascots, inclusive language and imagery, and meaningful, direct graphics over anything abstract or convoluted.

 ## Previous Designs